eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-28_recent-article-about-vcr-who-will-be-said-goodbye-to-soon.md

 - - -

-This page is synchronized from the post: [Recent article about VCR...
-Who will be said goodbye to soon?](https://steemit.com/@deanliu/recent-article-about-vcr-who-will-be-said-goodbye-to-soon)
+This page is synchronized from the post: ['Recent article about VCR...
+Who will be said goodbye to soon?'](https://steemit.com/@deanliu/recent-article-about-vcr-who-will-be-said-goodbye-to-soon)